-Company Registration in Russia
+Company registration and business setup in Russia

 SCHNEIDER GROUP can help you register a company in Russia and help you to choose the most suitable form of the legal entity (LLC, OJCS, CJCS) (What is an OOO?) for your foreign business in Russia.
 We are also ready to consult you on various legal matters associated with the set-up of your subsidiary.

 Also, we can provide you with the support concerning the accreditation of your representative office or branch office in Russia.

 - Preparation of the required necessary documents to open a company in Russia (including translations),

 - Submission of the documents to the State Registration Chamber or other accrediting institutions and collecting them after the registration,

 - Obtaining the company seal,